godotengine/godot-website/collections/_event/godotcon-us-2026.md

 ---

 The second edition of GodotCon in the United States is in Boston for 2026.
-GodotCon Boston's Main Conference takes places on July 21st & 22nd at the Microsoft NERD Center (New England Research and Development) with an exciting array of talks and project showcases.
-A more limited day of hands on workshops takes place on Monday, 20th of July.
+GodotCon Boston's Main Conference takes place on July 21st & 22nd at the Microsoft NERD Center (New England Research and Development) with an exciting array of talks and project showcases.
+A more limited day of hands-on workshops takes place on Monday, 20th of July.

-This year, GodotCon is hosted in partnership with <a href="http://scenetree.org">SceneTree</a>, a local organization dedicated to growing and educating folks about open source game development.
+This year, GodotCon is hosted in partnership with <a href="http://scenetree.org">SceneTree</a>, a local organization dedicated to growing and educating folks about open-source game development.